 A hands-on profession such as hairstyling, manicuring or applying makeup requires plenty of hands-on experience to master.
-“Hands-on learning in cosmetology is the best way to learn and experience different techniques, different hair types, and how to work on clients,” Jolie Hair and Beauty Academy cosmetology instructor Dee Ashford (Miss Dee) said.
+“Hands-on learning in cosmetology is the best way to learn and experience different techniques, different hair types and how to work on clients,” Jolie Academy cosmetology instructor Dee Ashford (Miss Dee) said.

-There are two primary reasons why hands-on learning in cosmetology is so important: it helps students perfect their technique and it develops confidence in their skills — both equally important qualities that students must possess prior to starting their careers.
+There are two primary reasons why hands-on learning in cosmetology is so important: it helps students perfect their technique and develop confidence in their skills — both equally important qualities that students must possess prior to starting their careers.

-All of this hands-on cosmetology training means that students who graduate from Jolie are well prepared to take their state licensing exam and obtain employment in the field.
-This gives them the competitive edge they need to get their first jobs and begin their journey in this rewarding industry.
+All of this hands-on cosmetology training means that students who graduate from Jolie Academy are well prepared to take the state licensing exam and obtain employment in the field.
+This gives them the competitive edge they need to get their first jobs and begin their journeys in this rewarding industry.